Obscured by Clouds: Songs

 The songs on Obscured by Clouds are all short and economical, in contrast to the lengthy instrumentals found on other Floyd albums.
 A strong country music influence is present on several tracks, with prominent use of acoustic guitar.
 The album also features the VCS 3 synthesiser, which Wright had purchased from the BBC Radiophonic Workshop.

 The title track uses the VCS 3 and Mason playing electronic drums.
-The following track, "When You're In", is similar in style.
+It was written by David Gilmour and Roger Waters.
+The following track, "When You're In", is similar in style, with Gilmour coming up with the main riff and the rest of the band jamming on it.
 Its title came from a phrase said by roadie Chris Adamson.
 The two pieces were played back-to-back live in late 1972 and on the 1973 tours.
 They were also part of the set used for the group's collaboration with Roland Petit and the Ballet National de Marseille at the Palais de Sports, Paris, in early 1973.

 "Burning Bridges" is one of two songwriting collaborations on the album between keyboardist Richard Wright (who wrote the music) and Waters (who wrote the lyrics).
-"The Gold It's In The ... " is a straightforward rock song; Gilmour may have played bass on the track instead of Waters, as well as multiple electric guitar parts.
+"The Gold It's In The ... " is a straightforward rock song; Gilmour, who composed the music, may have played bass on the track instead of Waters (who wrote the lyrics), as well as multiple electric guitar parts.
 "Wot's...
-Uh the Deal?" is a straightforward acoustic piece.
+Uh the Deal?" is a straightforward acoustic piece with music by Gilmour and lyrics by Waters.
 It was never performed live by Pink Floyd, but Gilmour resurrected the piece for his solo tour in 2006.
 One of these performances features on Gilmour's 2007 DVD Remember That Night and the vinyl version of his 2008 live album, Live in Gdańsk.
-"Mudmen" is an instrumental adaptation of "Burning Bridges" in a different time signature, and one of the few tracks from this era to be credited to just Wright and Gilmour.
+"Mudmen" is an instrumental adaptation of "Burning Bridges" in a different time signature composed by Wright and Gilmour.